Musical thievery and 12 steps

 But I developed an appetite for his music – not just arranging, either.
 I wore out several LPs of the Nocturnes, La Mer, and Daphnis and Chloe.
 I find it all to be just lovely.
 Those are also pieces that I simply won’t touch for brass – just too perfect the way they are.

-So, I’m always looking for ways to adapt his keyboard music in particular for brass because it helps me learn his music better, but also because I tend to like to program brass music that tells a story when putting programs together.
+So, I’m always looking for ways to adapt his keyboard music in particular for brass because it helps me learn his music better, but also because I like to program brass music that tells a story.
 Sometimes that story is “this great composer spent a portion of their life and creative output to write this great piece for brass” (the brass symphonies written by Jan Koetsier and Gunther Schuller, for example), and sometimes it’s stories told by the music itself (like Anthony DiLorenzo’s fantastic and fun suites for brass).
 Other times it is music that tells a story, and that was not originally intended for brass.